Padb95/lab-inferential-statistics/readme.md

    - Set up the hypothesis test.
    - Write down all the steps followed for setting up the test.
-   - Calculate the test statistic by hand and also code it in Python.
+   - Calculate the test statistic.
 It should be 4.76190.
 We will take a look at how to make decisions based on this calculated value.